 Stan Atcity is currently a Chair of the Engineering Advisory Board for NTU.
 The Engineering Advisory Board's purpose is to catalyze interactions between students, faculty, and the larger engineering community; provide input on academic issues, especially those related to ABET accreditation; and support promotion and development of education programs and facilities.
 Stan has been serving at the capacity since spring of 2015.
-The ABET accreditation preparation and dialog are on-going.
+The ABET accreditation team had a formal visit to NTU on Nov 1-3, 2018.
+No significant deficiencies were noted in their exit report; thus, the NTU electrical engineering and industrial engineering programs will be ABET accredited at the yearly accreditation meeting in July 2018.
 Once accredited, NTU will be the first TCU to obtain such an accreditation.
+This will significantly expand the student's opportunities and marketability as they go out into the workplace.